Getting Started

 • Analyze the complete characteristic curve of your film/developer combination

-• Calculate Contrast Index (CI), Gamma, Tonal Range, and Exposure Latitude
+• Calculate Contrast Index (CI), Gamma, Gradient, Tonal Range, and Exposure Latitude

 • Compare how different developers affect contrast rendering